famoser/docs/docs/dev/architecture.md

 It eases domain driven design, as the event handlers which contain the new state are the perfect access point to transform the received entities from possible other parts of the application to the structure the active domain fits best.

-The downsides include similar problems than with most distributed systems; reordering of events or consistency issues if an event is lost or not processed fully yet (one command may provocates multiple different events, which themselves have again side effects the user has to wait for).
+The downsides include similar problems than with most distributed systems; reordering of events or consistency issues if an event is lost or not processed fully yet (one command may provokes multiple different events, which themselves have again side effects the user has to wait for).
 Similar to services, it is also unclear (by design!) which components consume the events and commands.

-To battle the downsides, carefuly design how the events/commands transfer is setup, for example using a message queue which provides the required properties.
-Avoid complex events/commands and exposing domain-private information to avoid having to propagate changes inside the domain ot others.
+To battle the downsides, carefully design how the events/commands transfer is setup, for example using a message queue which provides the required properties.
+Avoid complex events/commands and exposing domain-private information to avoid having to propagate changes inside the domain to others.